-In Fall 2015, the American Indian and Indigenous Studies (AIIS) Speaker Series will feature the following scholars every other Friday at 11:15 am- 1:10 pm, 400 Caldwell Hall.
+In Fall 2015, the American Indian and Indigenous Studies (AIIS) Speaker Series has featured the following scholars.
 These lectures are part of a bi-weekly graduate seminar, however they are open to the public.
-Enrollment is not required, but highly encouraged.
+Enrollment is not required, but strongly encouraged.

 Indigenous Literatures, Department of English, Cornell University

 When Euro-Western boundaries, categories, and hierarchies are violated, narratives in popular culture construct the trespasser as uncontrollable, and thus, fearsome.
 The focus becomes centered on what the villain is, rather than what it does.
 While such anxieties are sometimes present in Native American narratives, more often, contemporary Indigenous artists and authors model fearsome figures on settler-colonial transgressions against Indigenous values and relationships.
 Villainy, then, is depicted in Native narratives as behavior that imposes fixity, followed by voracious consumption of land and life.
 In the process, such villains destroy balance, and disrupt the ability for life to reproduce itself without human mediation or technological intervention.
 In other words, the emphasis is on what the antagonists do, rather than what they are.
 Interpretation of narratives through this lens aids comprehension of the cultural critiques in Native narratives, and can provide readers and audiences with strategies for resistance to fixity while maintaining self-determination and sovereignty.